 “We Americans are too narrow-minded in how we view our national history, as if we alone have determined our own destiny.
 Yet this has never been true,” says Allison.
 “Our nation was formed from colonies of other nations, and the native peoples they encountered in North America.
 The revolution that gave us independence was in fact a world war, and battles fought elsewhere determined the outcome as much as what happened in North America.
 Without allies, the colonies would never have gained their freedom.
 Since then, development and prosperity have always been shaped by our relations with other countries, as they continue to be today.
 American history without the perspective of its international context leads us to false and dangerous perceptions of who we really are.”

-“The American Revolution: A World War,” opens June 26 and continuing through July 9, 2019, at the National Museum of American History in Washington, D.C.
+“The American Revolution: A World War,” curated by David K. Allison, opens June 26 and continuing through July 9, 2019, at the National Museum of American History in Washington, D.C.